 A great chair has to be primarily one thing: comfortable.
 You could build a chair that’s super ugly, but incredibly comfortable, and it’d sell instantly.
 Making it pretty afterwards is easy, as long as it does what a chair is supposed to.
 Software is exactly the same.

-I imagine reading this book when it came out 12 years ago must’ve felt like a revelation.
+I imagine reading Hackers And Painters when it came out 12 years ago must’ve felt like a revelation.
 Of course programmer has become a much more conventional career by now, but I think learning to adopt the mentality of what makes a good programmer is just as valuable today.
 It’s timeless.
 And if you’re a non-coder, this will help you understand programmers and hackers a lot better!

 What else can you learn from the blinks?